portlandwebworks/mdhs-prototype/README.md

 Usability tests were performed at several points in the development process, including:

 * Internal testing of initial concepts
-* Testing of wireframes - Link
+* Testing of wireframes
-* Testing of working prototypes - Link
+* Testing of working prototypes

 **G. Used an iterative approach**

 Our iterative approach consisted of the following steps:

-* Set up team collaboration site in Confluence – Link
+* Set up team collaboration site in Confluence – [Link]((https://confluence.portlandwebworks.com/display/MSPOC)
 * Feedback on the PoC sought and incorporated throughout
 * Use of Scrum methodology
 * On-going grooming of the product backlog